telerik/xaml-docs/controls/radspreadsheet/events.md

 		    }
 		}
 	{{endregion}}

+	#### **[VB.NET] Example 3: Using the CellPropertyChangedEvent**
+	{{region radspreadsheet-events_5}}

+	    Public Sub AttachToCellPropertyChangedEvent()
+	        AddHandler Me.radSpreadsheet.ActiveWorksheet.Cells.CellPropertyChanged, AddressOf Cells_CellPropertyChanged
+	    End Sub

+	    Private Sub Cells_CellPropertyChanged(sender As Object, e As CellPropertyChangedEventArgs) If e.Property = CellPropertyDefinitions.FillProperty Then
+	            MessageBox.Show("The fill of a cell was changed!")
+	        End If
+	    End Sub
+	{{endregion}}

 * **CellRangeInsertedOrRemoved**: Occurs when a cell range is inserted or removed.
 Through the arguments, you can obtain information about the affected ranges, as well as whether the range is removed or not.